The Pyramid of Engagement 🏔️

 Hey, I am Luca 👋 thank you for reading this through!

-Every Friday I publish advice about product and engineering management, and how to improve your work in a team.
+Every Friday I publish a 10-minutes advice about product and engineering management, and how to improve your work in a team.

 If you liked this post and you haven’t already, you can subscribe below and receive the new posts every week in your inbox!